 This all may seem very ordinary if you’ve read some of the other posts on this blog: the Romans reckoned lots of food plants had curative value.
 But there’s something interesting about the cabbage’s lineage that I think is worth looking into.

 Linnaeus gave cabbage the name Brassica oleracea.
 As it so happens, that’s also the taxonomic name of kale… and broccoli, cauliflower, savoy, and Brussels sprouts.
 But how is that?

-All of these vegetables happen to be cultivated varieties of the same species.
+All of these vegetables are actually cultivated varieties of the same species.
 B. oleracea grows in its natural state along the rugged limestone cliffs of southern and western Europe.
 Over the years, people living in these parts of the world farmed the wild cabbage, producing a number of specifically bred domesticated versions.

 The cabbage, with its large, round head, was selectively bred for just that.
 Kale, which looks utterly different, was grown to bear broad, crinkly leaves.
 Ancient Germans, it’s thought, bred wild cabbage for a thick stem.
 After many centuries, we now have kohlrabi.
 And medieval Italians cultivated geometrically appealing fractal-shaped buds of romanesco.

 We can see how this process, where farmers have selected for specific traits in Brassica species, produces wildly different results.
-All of these vegetables, though, can be classified into one related group: the brassicas, or the crucifers (so named for their four crosswise petals).
+All of these vegetables, though, can be classified into one related group: the brassicas, or the crucifers (so named for their four petals that grow out crosswise).